hasan-psl/Howdy-Face-Unlock-on-Ubuntu/README.md

 This documentation is released under the [MIT License](https://opensource.org/licenses/MIT).

 The Howdy software itself is under its own license (see the [official Howdy repo](https://github.com/boltgolt/howdy) for details).

+## 🔍 Search Keywords
+This guide helps fix:
+- howdy install error on Ubuntu
+- howdy installation guide for Ubuntu 24.04
+- howdy camera not found issue
+- how to setup face unlock with howdy